proimage/mc_country/README.md

 MC Country
 ==========

-An ExpressionEngine 2 plugin that uses the IP2Nation module to detect and output a visitor's country (the ISO country code) from their IP.
+An ExpressionEngine 2 and 3 plugin that uses the IP2Nation module to detect and output a visitor's country (the ISO country code) from their IP.
 Can optionally display content or redirect to a URL if a visitor is from a specified list of countries.
 Based on OpenMotive's Country plugin (see credits).

 **PLEASE NOTE:**